SOFTS-Arabica coffee slides to two-month low, raw sugar eases

 COCOA

-* September New York cocoa CCc2 fell 1.2% to $2,345 a tonne, with the market kept on the defensive by concerns over a potential weakening of demand linked to global economic woes.
+* September New York cocoa CCc2 fell $19, or 0.8%, to $2,354 a tonne, with the market kept on the defensive by concerns over a potential weakening of demand linked to global economic woes.

 * Dealers said that cocoa grind data for the second quarter should provide an indication on whether demand has already begun to weaken.
 European grind data is due on Wednesday and the North American grind is scheduled for release on July 21.

-(Reporting by Nigel Hunt Editing by David Evans and David Goodman )
+(Reporting by Marcelo Teixeira and Nigel Hunt; Editing by David Evans, David Goodman and Shailesh Kuber)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.